Do You Forget Faces Easily? You Might Have Prosopagnosia

-After researching the condition, I learned that I have a minor case of face blindness.
-This article, and my story, may help you understand it better, and even learn how to deal with it.
+After researching the condition, I learned that I have a minor case of it myself.
+This article, and my story, may help you understand it better—and even learn how to deal with it.

 There Are Different Degrees of Face Blindness